haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 assignments, case/research presentations, or exams.
 However, please do *not* share explicit solutions to assignments, exams etc.
-You are also encouraged to share any ideas, articles, or videos related to implantable devices that you think would be interesting and/or beneficial others.
+You are also encouraged to share any ideas, articles, or videos related to hearing preservation that you think would be interesting and/or beneficial others.

 ## Assignments and exams